LazyBun/owasp-top10-security/PITCHME.md

 ## How do I fight it?

-- A repeatable hardening process that makes it fast and easy to deploy another environment that is properly locked down. |
+- A repeatable hardening process that makes it fast and easy to deploy another environment that is properly locked down |
 - Dev, QA and prod environments should be configured identically (With different credentials obviously) |
 - Remove unused dependencies and frameworks |
 - Update as fast as possible (See Number 9) |